Chief executive officer

 As a trained lawyer, Nidhi brings an unwavering commitment to social justice in her role with Girl Rising.
 With nearly 20 years of experience, she has brought together the art of storytelling and powerful advocacy to positively impact marginalized populations.
 Nidhi has worked with Lawyers Collective, Heroes Project - Richard Gere Foundation, and Johns Hopkins University - Centre for Communications Program to fight discrimination against those living with HIV using advocacy strategies, mass media campaigns and the influence of celebrities.
 Most recently, Nidhi served as the Vice President of Global Health Strategies where she focused on improving access to new child health interventions through advocacy and communications.
 In her spare time, Nidhi enjoys traveling and spending time with her daughter.

-Lauren joins Girl Rising with a passion for storytelling, education and social change and a deep interest in international affairs.
-She leads Girl Rising’s community engagement initiatives - building online and offline communities to inspire change for girls.
-She has researched and reported across four continents and pursued projects including curriculum development for students, implementing grassroots economic justice campaigns, content production on post-conflict reconstruction and digital storytelling for an education and service learning non-profit.
-She holds a degree from Northwestern University and a passion for mentorship, hashtags and compelling narratives.
+Lauren joins Girl Rising with a passion for storytelling, mentorship, education, and international affairs.
+At Girl Rising, she has built both online and offline communities to inspire change for girls – most recently focused on GR's international programming and partner engagement.
+She has researched and reported across four continents and pursued projects including curriculum development for students, implementing grassroots economic justice campaigns, content production on post-conflict reconstruction, and digital storytelling for an education and service learning non-profit.
+She holds a degree in journalism from Northwestern University and is currently pursuing her Masters in Public Policy at the University of Chicago's Harris School of Public Policy, where she is a Fellow with the Pearson Institute for the Study and Resolution of Global Conflict.

 Christine strongly believes that access to education is a human right, and is proud to be a part of the Girl Rising team working to make this a reality across the globe.
 She supports the organization's development operations and works closely with the Chief Development Officer to expand GR's fundraising strategy and portfolio.
 Prior to joining GR, Christine was manager of special events and individual giving at Regional Plan Association, a nonprofit urban planning think-tank.
 Before that, she worked on public programming and fundraising at Governors Island Alliance, a public park advocacy group.
 Christine originates from Atlanta, GA, and received a B.A. in urban studies from Barnard College in 2013.
 She currently resides in Brooklyn with her husband